rdforte/competitive-programming/README.md

 Two common use cases:

-- Finding an optimal solution ie: max or min
+- Finding an optimal solution ie: max or min.
-- Counting the total number of solutions for a problem
+- Counting the total number of solutions for a problem.

+**NOTE:** That if the question asks for the max/min of something or along those lines and involves consecutive/continguous items in a list it may be a sliding window question.
+In which case refer to sliding window below.

 examples may include: